 If you have a PlayStation 5 then Gran Turismo 7 is the king of racing simulation on this platform.
 Other popular games include F1 2023, Project Cars 2 and Dirt Rally 2.0.

-Likewise if you have an Xbox Series X, then the upcoming Forza Motorsport game will the king of racing games for this platform.
+Likewise if you have an Xbox Series X, then Forza Motorsport game is the king of racing games for this platform.
 But again, F1 2023, Project Cars 2 and Dirt Rally 2.0 are all good games.
 Forza Horizon 5 is less of a simulation racer, but is still great fun with a racing wheel and is so popular we had to include it, and its handling model is certainly far more realistic than the likes of Need for Speed and Burnout.

 Most sims can be purchased by a one-off fee (typically £30-£50) and then will likely offer additional content in the form of DLC, which is charged as extra (often only a modest fee like £10).